spdk/spdk/scripts/perf/nvmf/README.md

 - irq_scripts_dir - path to scripts directory of Mellanox mlnx-tools package;
   Used to run set_irq_affinity.sh script.
   Default: /usr/src/local/mlnx-tools/ofed_scripts
-- enable_pm - if set to true, power measurement is enabled via collect-bmc-pm on the target side.
+- enable_pm - [bool, int(x), int(y), int(z)];
+  if bool is set to true, power measurement is enabled via collect-bmc-pm on the target side.
+For the meaning of remaining options see sar_settings.

 Optional, Kernel Target only: